If Bigfoot Is Real Where Are the Bones?

 It may not be fair to compare Bigfoot's lifespan and mortality rate with that of humans, given the medical attention we receive.
 Instead, let’s use gorillas as an analog.
 According to the WWF, wild gorillas live to about 40 years of age, and experience an adult mortality rate of about 5%.

-If we apply that percentage to Sasquatch, using the BFRO’s population estimates, that would mean there are only between 100 and 300 Bigfoot carcasses on the ground in any given year, across all of North America, from the swamps of Florida to the forests of Alaska.
+If we apply that percentage to Sasquatch, using the BFRO’s population estimates, that would mean there are only between 100 and 300 Bigfoot carcasses on the ground in any given year, across all of North America, from the swamps of Florida, to the grasslands of Ohio, to the forests of Alaska.

 Of course this is only a guess.
 Bigfoot may live much longer, and have a much lower mortality rate.
 If fewer than a hundred Bigfoot bodies are available to find every year, and this animal lives is such remote locations, what are the chances someone will find one?